COV-IRT/SARS-CoV-2_workshop/module1/README.md

 ![](img/SRR12447392-ncbi.png)

 The data has been pre-downloaded for you and can be found in `raw_data`.
 We used the `sra-tools` to download the sample from the command-line.
-If you would like more information about how to use this set of tools got to the [sra-tools](https://github.com/ncbi/sra-tools/wiki) wiki.
+If you would like more information about how to use this set of tools go to the [sra-tools](https://github.com/ncbi/sra-tools/wiki) wiki.
 <br>

 ```
 prefetch -v SRR12447392
+# chose where you want to download the files to (note: if you choose raw_data you will overwrite the existing files there)
-fastq-dump --outdir raw_data/ --split-files raw_data/SRR12447392.sra
+fastq-dump --outdir <path-to-output> --split-files /home/dnanexus/ncbi/public/sra/SRR12447392.sra
 ```
 > Why don't you try to downloading this SRR or a different one (e.g. SRR14023759) using the commands above?
 <br>